qiyfoundation/Qiy-Scheme/Functional and Technical Overview.md

-# Functional and Technical Overview 'Qiy Scheme V1.0'
+# Functional and Technical Overview

 # Abstract